Member Leadership Programs

 AAUW offers an online collection of resources for AAUW members so that you can stay on top of best practices and hone your personal leadership skills.
-These resources, Leader Essentials (formerly known as the Starter Kit), include everything you need to know to be effective and successful in your leadership role.
+These resources, called Leader Essentials, include everything you need to know to be effective and successful in your leadership role.

 Are you interested in having AAUW staff or a member trainer offer a leadership training at your state or branch meeting?
 Let us know!
 We offer in-person trainings on topics including

 - Designing effective meetings

 - Running programs

 - Building inclusive branches

 Every two years, hundreds of leaders from across the country gather for the AAUW National Convention.
 There, members exchange ideas and take advantage of dozens of workshops on leadership development, research, and the latest topics in women’s issues.
 Mark your calendar for the 2017 AAUW National Convention, June 14–17 in Washington, D.C.

 AAUW also supports members in their roles outside of AAUW by offering training and opportunities that will help them in their careers.